 WES HAGEN received his training from the University of California-Davis extension program.
 He is consulting winemaker and brand ambassador for J. Wilkes Wines.
 Michael Cervin of Decanter Magazine recently declared Wes one of the most influential winemakers in the United States.
 Wes has grown and made wines that have scored 92+ in every major wine publication in the US.
-He also covers the world of hobby vineyards for WineMaker magazine writing our “Backyard Vines” column in every issue for the last 16 years.
+He also covers the world of hobby vineyards for WineMaker magazine writing our “Backyard Vines” column in every issue for the last 17 years.
 Wes offers home vineyard consulting, as well.
-He will be leading winemakers with “Home Vineyard Diseases & Pests” seminar on Friday and later with “5 Biggest Grape Growing Mistakes” seminar the same day.
-On Saturday, Wes will be answering questions in “Grape Growing: Q & A” on Saturday.
-During the Saturday lunch program, We will join other WineMaker columnists in the “Winemaking Trends” panel and later he will lead “10 Ways to Improve Wine in the Vineyard” seminar.
-Wes will be running the pre-conference “Backyard Grape Growing” Boot Camp on Thursday, June 2, 2022.
+He will be leading winemakers with “Canopy Management” seminar on Friday and later with “5 Biggest Grape Growing Mistakes” seminar the same day.
+On Saturday, Wes will be answering questions in “Grape Growing: Q & A” and later that day during the Saturday lunch program, he will join other WineMaker columnists in the “Winemaking Trends” panel.
+Wes will be running the pre-conference “Backyard Grape Growing Boot Camp” on Thursday, June 1, 2023.

 PAT HENDERSON is a veteran with more than thirty years of winemaking experience resulting in hundreds of gold medal winning and 90+ scored wines.
 Previously he has been chief winemaker for Kenwood vineyards, Valley of the Moon Winery and Hedges Cellars and he currently works as a winemaking consultant and wine educator in the Sonoma Valley.
 In addition to his work making wine, he also teaches winemaking classes for UC Davis Extension and Santa Rosa Junior College.
 A graduate of the Viticulture and Enology program at the UC Davis, Pat supplemented his formal education by interning at five different wineries while getting his degree.
 After graduation he worked in both the Napa and Sonoma valleys before taking his first position as head winemaker at Hedges Cellars in Washington State in 1995.
 Pat will lead the pre-conference “Advanced Winemaking From Grapes Boot Camp” Thursday, June 1.
 Join Pat on Friday when he leads “Advanced MLF Techniques” seminar.

 GENEVIEVE RODGERS is a winery and business consultant ranging from winery development, winemaking, new product development, and small business consulting.
 Prior to becoming a consultant, Genevieve was the winemaker for Chateau Felice Winery.
 Genevieve will discuss “Making Italian Reds” on Saturday and will be heading the “Small Winery Start-Up Boot Camp” post-conference on Sunday.

 J. RICHARD SPORTSMAN, PH.D. is the President of Vinmetrica, a company specializing in products for wine, beer and kombucha analysis, with a focus on simplicity, low cost, and quality.
 Rich has a Ph.
 D. in analytical chemistry from the University of Arizona and was the Vice President of Reagents and Assays at Molecular Devices from 2002-2008.
 He has over 25 years experience in life sciences research and development.
-Join Rich on Friday when he presents “Sulfide Testing & Management” and later this day with “Testing & Adjusting Must”
+Join Rich on Friday when he presents “Calibrating Wine Equipment” seminar and later this day with “Basics of Wine Analysis & Tests”.